Edinburgh Corporation Transport No. 35

 Edinburgh’s tramways have had a complex history, to which a new chapter was added in May 2014 when a new 14 km tramway was opened after years of delay.
 The city’s first trams were horse-drawn and their service commenced in 1871.
 Subsequently, a cable-hauled system was introduced in parts of the city, which continued to operate between 1888 and 1923, when the final section was converted to conventional electric traction.

 Many of the city’s early tramcars were converted cable cars, but in 1932 a new semi-streamlined design was devised, which formed the basis of the “Shrubhill Standards”, built in the city’s own workshops of that name.
-Car 35 was one of a series of new cars intended to replace the converted cable cars, though by the time it entered service in 1948 the system itself was approaching its twilight phase as the first closures began just four years later, in 1952..
+Car 35 was one of a series of new trams that were intended to replace the converted cable cars and, indeed, took the number of one of those trams.
+By the time it entered service in 1948, however, the tramway system itself was approaching its twilight phase as the first closures began just four years later, in 1952

 Based for most of its working life in the city’s Leith depot, the tram’s last day of service was 21 October 1956, by which time it was only eight years old.
 This relative youthfulness would not normally have prevented the usual fate for redundant tramcars at the hands of local scrap merchants, particularly since another Edinburgh tram – the last to have been built at the Shrubhill depot (no. 225) – had already been earmarked for preservation.
 In the event, however, this particular tram was involved in a serious collision just weeks before the final closure of the system, so 35 was selected as the ‘next best’ candidate for preservation.